 The Museum is an award winning, volunteer run, visitor attraction that offers a fascinating and informative day out for the family.
 Housed entirely in RAF buildings including the original hardened Grade II listed 1942 radar operations building, the Museum provides a unique window into the history of radar covering the period of WWII to the Cold War.

-The museum has twenty-four exhibition rooms and over 10,000 display items.
-We have talks in the WWII room at 10:30am and 1:30pm and the Cold War Room at 11:30am and 2:30pm.
+The museum has twenty-three exhibition rooms and over 10,000 display items.
+We have talks in the WWII room and the Cold War room.
+Our first talk is at 10:30am in the WW2 room.
+The times of the other talks will be announced over the tannoy throughout the day.
 The talks bring to life how it was in WWII and during the Cold War at Neatishead.

 Our Crumbs Café offers delicious snacks and drinks, and on the way out you can pick up a memento of your visit in our well-stocked shop.